LoyolaChicagoCode/clickcounter-android-rxscala/README.md

     $ sbt test

-*In-container Android instrumentation tests are included (sharing a testcase superclass with the Robolectric tests) but not currently working.*
+*In-container Android instrumentation tests are included (sharing a testcase superclass with the Robolectric tests) and work in principle, but not with the current build file for reasons we do not yet understand.*

 # Developing with IntelliJ IDEA